 SIGNIFICANCE 1.
 HIGH 2.
 MEDIUM 3.
 LOW Significance in Landscape Significance in Landscape Significance in Landscape Environmental Pest / Noxious Weed Species Hazardous / Irreversible Decline E 1.
 Long >40 years ESTIMATED LIFE EXPECTANCY 2.
 Medium 15-40 Years ESTIN 3.
 Short <1-15 Years Dead Le egend for I Matrix Assessme nt protected.
-Design mod (High) - These trees and iffication or relocation or cities and construction works cities and construction works. of building/s should be considered to accomm odate the setbacks as Consider for Retention (Medium) - These trees may be retained and protected.
-These are considered less critical; however, their retention should remain a priority with removal considered only if adversely affecting the proposed building/works and all other alternatives have been considered and exhausted.
-Consider for Removal (Low) - These trees are not considered important for retention, nor require special works or design modification to be implemented for their retention.
-Priority for Removal - These trees are considered hazardous, or in irreversible decline, or weeds and should be removed irrespective of development.
+Design mod (High) - These trees and diffication or relocation of cities construction works the constru of building/s should be considered to accomm nodate the setbacks as however, their retention n (Medium) - These tree on should remain a prior other alternatives have rity with removal consid dered only if adversely (Low) - These trees are be implemented for the • ant for retention, nor re equire special works or Priority for Removal - removed irrespective of - These trees are consider of development. dered hazardous, or in irreversible decline, or weeds and should be